loopbackio/loopback-next/docs/site/soap-calculator-tutorial-web-service-overview.md

 #### SOAP WS Response

-The SOAP Web Servie will respond to **LB4** with the following xml result, based on the corresponding succesfully invoked method, in this case the sample is just for the Add method.
+The SOAP Web Service will respond to **LB4** with the following xml result, based on the corresponding succesfully invoked method, in this case the sample is just for the Add method.

 ```xml
 <SOAP-ENV:Envelope xmlns:SOAP-ENV=\"http://schemas.xmlsoap.org/soap/envelope/\" xmlns:ns1=\"http://wsdl.example.org/\">